Yipara logoYipara

 +

 Don't rely on "acting normal" — cats are extreme masters at hiding illness, more so than dogs.
 A cat with pale gums who seems okay may have: (1) Early internal bleeding — the cat feels okay for hours before collapsing.
-(2) Feline leukemia (FeLV) — often presents with gradual pale gums and mild lethargy only.
-(3) Chronic kidney disease — very common in senior cats, gums gradually pale from anemia.
+(2) Feline leukemia — often presents with gradual pale gums and mild lethargy only.
+(3) Chronic kidney concerns — very common in senior cats, gums gradually pale from low red blood cells.
 (4) Early shock or sepsis — compensated phase can last 30-60 minutes.
-(5) Heart disease (hypertrophic cardiomyopathy) — common in cats, may have no signs until collapse.
+(5) heart muscle concerns — common in cats, may have no signs until collapse.
 A cat with distinctly pale gums needs a vet visit TODAY, even if eating, walking, and purring.
 The safe rule: any significant gum color change = vet call today.

 How pale is too pale for cat gums?